MicrosoftDocs/entra-docs/docs/fundamentals/how-to-customize-branding.md

 [!INCLUDE [portal update](../includes/portal-update.md)]

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Organizational Branding Administrator](../identity/role-based-access-control/permissions-reference.md#organizational-branding-administrator).

 1. Browse to **Identity** > **User experiences** > **Company branding**.
     - If you currently have a customized sign-in experience, the **Edit** button is available.